NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 #### The `root` Directory

-The `root` variable tells the Surveillance code where the "root," or top level of the directory tree is into which the image files will be uploaded.
-Set this to be the directory you established in Section 1 as the top-level directory for the Surveillance website.
+The `root` variable tells the CommunityView code where the "root," or top level of the directory tree is into which the image files will be uploaded.
+Set this to be the directory you established in Section 1 as the top-level directory for the CommunityView website.
 In our example above, this is `/home/nguser/cameras.my_neigborhood.org`, so the example variable assignment would look like,

 	root = "/home/nguser/cameras.my_neigborhood.org"

 ### 5. Edit `check_video_restart.bash`

-This script checks that the Surveillance Python code is running, and if it is not, restarts the program.
-In a later section below, you will set up the DreamHost server to run this script periodically to insure that the Surveillance program continues to run.
+This script checks that the CommunityView Python code is running, and if it is not, restarts the program.
+In a later section below, you will set up the DreamHost server to run this script periodically to insure that the CommunityView program continues to run.

-The only change that needs to be made to this script is to configure that path to the `surveillance` directory.
+The only change that needs to be made to this script is to configure that path to the `communityview` directory.
 Change the line in the script that looks like this:

-	cd /your/path/to/surveillance
+	cd /your/path/to/communityview

-so that the path points to the `surveillance` directory you created in Section 2, above.
+so that the path points to the `communityview` directory you created in Section 2, above.
 Using our example values, the line would  look like this:

-	cd /home/nguser/cameras.my_neighborhood.org/surveillance
+	cd /home/nguser/cameras.my_neighborhood.org/communityview

 Now that the required changes have been made, you can copy the source code to the Web server.

 ### 6. Copy the Source Code to the Web Server

-Use FTP to copy the four source files, including your newly modified versions of `localsettings.py` and `check_video_restart.bash`, to your `surveillance` directory on the Web server.
+Use FTP to copy the four source files, including your newly modified versions of `localsettings.py` and `check_video_restart.bash`, to your `communityview` directory on the Web server.
 You can use any FTP client you like.

 ### 7. Set Up the Server to Run `check_video_restart.bash` Periodically

-As mentioned above, we want the Web server to run `check_video_restart.bash` periodically to restart the Surveillance program in case the server machine is restarted, or in case the program fails.
+As mentioned above, we want the Web server to run `check_video_restart.bash` periodically to restart the CommunityView program in case the server machine is restarted, or in case the program fails.

 Log into your DreamHost Web Panel account and perform the following steps: